rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 The system consisted of two types of MS SQL databases: *customer* and *shared* (central) databases.

 Every customer had a separate DB with a standardized schema and identical (in theory) codebase.
 Every shared DB had a different schema and codebase.
-All databases were tightly interlinked via cross-DB SQL queries.
+All databases were tightly linked via cross-DB SQL queries.

 ![cust vs shared](cust-vs-shared.png)